-Per the sponsoring organization's policy on Influenza-like Illnesses (RWHS Policy 206.0.07) when a student has influenza-like symptoms, the student will not be allowed to attend until 24 hours fever free without fever reducing medications
+Per the Sponsoring Organization's policy on Influenza-like Illnesses (RWHS Policy 206.0.07) when a student has influenza-like symptoms, the student will not be allowed to attend until 24 hours fever free without fever reducing medications.

-Per the sponsoring organization's policy on Occupational Health Confirmed or Suspected COVID-19 Program (RWHS Policy 206.0.014), Any student who tests positive for COVID-19 through a provider's office or home test will contact a program official and Occupational Health.
+Per the Sponsoring Organization's policy on Occupational Health Confirmed or Suspected COVID-19 Program (RWHS Policy 206.0.014), Any student who tests positive for COVID-19 through a provider's office or home test will contact a program official and Occupational Health.
 The student will also send laboratory testing results or picture of home test results to Occupational Health.
 Occupational Health will inform the employee of at least seven days quarantine from start of symptoms.
-The student may resume attendance after seven days quarantine is finished and no fever >24 hours without fever-reducing medications, symptom improvement, and no vomiting or diarrhea >24 hours.
+The student may resume attendance after seven days quarantine is finished and no fever for greater than 24 hours without fever-reducing medications, symptom improvement, and no vomiting or diarrhea for greater than 24 hours.